gabrielittner/auto-value-cursor/README.md

  * `String`
  * `boolean`/`Boolean`

-For other types, you need to use the `@CursorAdapter` annotation and specify a factory class that will be used to construct the type from the `Cursor` object.
-By convention, this factory class needs to have a public static method that takes the `Cursor` and returns the custom type.
+For other types, you need to use the `@ColumnAdapter` annotation and specify a factory class that implements the `ColumnTypeAdapter` interface.
+When you need to map multiple columns to one custom type you can simply ignore the given `columnName`.
 Eg.:

 `User.java`: